-Basic Police Academy - Program is approved by the Ohio Peace Officer Training Academy.

-Dental Assistant - All graduates are eligible to take the Certified Ohio Dental Assistant exam through The Commission on Ohio Dental Assistant Certification (CODA).

-Early Childhood Education - All graduates are eligible to take the Child Development Associate (CDA) testing to earn their CDA credential.

-Esthetician - Program is approved by the Ohio State Board of Cosmetology.

-Licensed Practical Nurse - Program is approved by the Ohio Board of Nursing.

-Manicuring - Program is approved by the Ohio State Board of Cosmetology.

-Medical Assistant - Program is accredited by the Commission on Accreditation of Allied Health Education Programs (CAAHEP), upon the recommendation of the Medical Assisting Education Review Board (MAERB).

-EMR, EMT, AEMT - Programs approved by the Ohio Department of Public Safety.

-Spa Technology - Program is approved by the Ohio State Board of Cosmetology.

-Truck Driving - Program is licensed by the Ohio Department of Public Safety.
-All graduates are eligible to take the skills test to obtain their Commercial Driver License (CDL).

-Welding - American Welding Society's S.M.A.W., G.T.A.W., G.M.A.W., and Pipe Welding Certification available for qualified students.
+- ❖ Basic Police Academy Program is approved by the Ohio Peace Officer Training Academy. - Certified Nurse Aide (CNA) Program is approved by the Ohio Department of Health. - Cosmetology Program is approved by the Ohio State Board of Cosmetology. - Dental Assistant All graduates are eligible to take the Certified Ohio Dental Assistant exam through The Commission on Ohio Dental Assistant Certification (CODA). - Early Childhood Education All graduates are eligible to take the Child Development Associate (CDA) testing to earn their CDA credential. - Esthetician Program is approved by the Ohio State Board of Cosmetology. - Licensed Practical Nurse Program is approved by the Ohio Board of Nursing. - Manicuring Program is approved by the Ohio State Board of Cosmetology. - Medical Assistant Program is accredited by the Commission on Accreditation of Allied Health Education Programs (CAAHEP), upon the recommendation of the Medical Assisting Education Review Board (MAERB). - EMR, EMT, AEMT Programs approved by the Ohio Department of Public Safety. - Spa Technology Program is approved by the Ohio State Board of Cosmetology. - Truck Driving Program is licensed by the Ohio Department of Public Safety.
+All graduates are eligible to take the skills test to obtain their Commercial Driver License (CDL). - ❖ Welding American Welding Society's S.M.A.W., G.T.A.W., G.M.A.W., and Pipe Welding Certification available for qualified students.